CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 Thermodynamics
 ==============

-..
-   ktherm=0 (zero-layer thermodynamics) is being deprecated The current Icepack version includes three thermodynamics options, the "zero-layer" thermodynamics of :cite:`Semtner76` (``ktherm`` = 0), the Bitz and Lipscomb model :cite:`Bitz99`

 The current Icepack version includes two thermodynamics options, the Bitz and Lipscomb model :cite:`Bitz99` (``ktherm`` = 1) that assumes a fixed salinity profile, and a "mushy"